 St. Joseph is a larger medium-sized city located in the state of Missouri.
 With a population of 76,596 people and 23 constituent neighborhoods, St. Joseph is the eighth largest community in Missouri.
-St. Joseph has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+St. Joseph has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-In terms of college education, St. Joseph is nearly on par with the US average for all cities of 21.84%: 19.48% of adults 25 and older in St. Joseph have a bachelor's degree or advanced degree.
+The percentage of adults in St. Joseph who are college-educated is close to the national average for all communities of 21.84%: 19.23% of the adults in St. Joseph have a bachelor's degree or advanced degree.

-The per capita income in St. Joseph in 2010 was $22,144, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
-This equates to an annual income of $88,576 for a family of four.
+The per capita income in St. Joseph in 2010 was $21,401, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,604 for a family of four.
 However, St. Joseph contains both very wealthy and poor people as well.

 The most common language spoken in St. Joseph is English.
 Other important languages spoken here include Spanish and African languages.